The following provides an overview of heroin, intravenous drug use, and what the term “heroin arm” refers to.

 Heroin is a dangerous, addictive and often deadly opioid.
 When people take heroin, it affects their brain and essential functions including respiration.

 During the 1970s, the use of heroin was almost strictly associated with intravenous drug use.
 While that trend has changed with more people now smoking or snorting it, injecting heroin is the most common way people take heroin.

 When someone takes heroin, it binds to opioid receptors in their central nervous system and this triggers a flood of dopamine that’s responsible for the euphoric high and pleasurable feelings people say they have when they use this drug.
 In the process, heroin also activates the brain’s reward pathways.
 When this occurs, the brain wants to keep seeking out what provided that pleasurable feeling.
 Unfortunately, because what the brain seeks is heroin, this is when addiction develops.
-People also become tolerant to heroin meaning they need higher doses to have an effect, and if they try to stop using heroin they can experience withdrawal symptoms.
+People also become tolerant of heroin meaning they need higher doses to have an effect, and if they try to stop using heroin they can experience withdrawal symptoms.

 Along with feeling high, heroin use also causes people to feel very drowsy and even nod off.
 Heroin has many other adverse side effects like nausea, vomiting and itchiness.
 Of course, overdosing is possible and frequently happens with heroin use.
 Signs of a heroin overdose include slow, shallow or erratic breathing, along with unconsciousness, cold, clammy skin and having a bluish tint to the lips and pinpoint pupils.

 “Heroin arm” is a term that refers to the scarring that happens when someone injects the drug repetitively over time.
 Increasingly pure products have allowed people to take heroin in other ways aside from injecting it with a needle, but even if someone ultimately starts out snorting or smoking heroin, they tend to shift to injecting it, which leads to heroin arm.

 The reason for this trend toward injecting is because when heroin is injected it works quickly and people often feel the effects within a few seconds.
 Injecting heroin also causes a stronger high than the alternative methods provide.